microsoft/debug-adapter-protocol/specification.md

   endLine?: number;

   /**
-   * End column of range to search possible breakpoint locations in.
-If no end
+   * End position within `endLine` to search possible breakpoint locations in.
+   * It is measured in UTF-16 code units and the client capability
+   * `columnsStartAt1` determines whether it is 0- or 1-based.
+If no end column
-   * column is given, then it is assumed to be in the last column of the end
+   * is given, the last position in the end line is assumed.
-   * line.
    */
   endColumn?: number;
 }